-Stem cells can be used to conduct research into human disease and basic developmental biology.
+Stem cells can be used to conduct research into basic developmental biology, human physiology and disease pathogenesis.
 There are many current research programs investigating the use of stem cells to treat human disease.
-Although clinical studies have not yet validated the use of stem cells in therapy, the potential for therapeutic use in the future has been widely acknowledged by members of the medical and scientific community.
+Adult stem cell therapies, including using bone marrow, cord blood or blood-derived stem cells for transplantation, include several important and well-validated clinical advances.
+In contrast, clinical studies have not yet validated the use of embryonic stem cells in therapy.